twistingmercury/heartbeat/readme.md

 ```
 ### Custom Depndencies

-Define custom dependencies using the `DependencyDescriptor` struct by supplying a name and a handler function that is of
+Define custom dependencies using the `DependencyDescriptor` struct by supplying a name and a Handler function that is of
 type `heartbeat.StatusHandlerFunc`:

 ```go